 So when the SemrushBot sees these two separate documents, it will identify them as duplicate because that’s how the GoogleBot would see them.

 In order to avoid this issue, you will want to use a canonical tag pointing from the duplicate pages to the correct page that you set as the canonical (or indexed) version.

 You should also set up a 301 redirect from the http page to the https page so that users and search engine bots strictly see your https version.

-Another reason would be if Site Audit sees two pages that have the same content in the header and footer of your website, but there is so little body content (think 1-2 sentences) that the bot sees the pages as at least 80% similar and therefore duplicates.
+Another reason would be if Site Audit sees two pages that have the same content in the header and footer of your website, but there is so little body content (1 or 2 sentences on the page) that the bot sees the pages as at least 80% similar and therefore duplicates.
 In this case, you would need to expand the content on your pages so that bots can identify them as unique.